ddabidov/Headphone-DAC-AMP/README.md

 ## 1. Introduction

 ###  1.1 Background & Motivation
 High-fidelity audio has become increasingly difficult to access for the average user, as most integrated digital-to-analog converters (DACs) in phones and laptops are limited to 16-bit resolution and a 44.1 kHz sampling rate, which is only marginally sufficient for modern high-resolution audio standards.
-At the other end of the spectrum, systems capable of 24-bit resolution and sampling rates above 98 kHz are often prohibitively expensive and rely on external power sources, making them bulky and inconvenient for portable use or integration into an already crowded home audio setup. <br> <br>
+At the other end of the spectrum, systems capable of 24-bit resolution and sampling rates above 98 kHz are often prohibitively expensive and rely on externalpower sources, making them bulky and inconvenient for portable use or integration into an already crowded home audio setup.

-The goal of this project is to demonstrate that both high resolution and high sampling rates can be achieved in a compact, affordable system, designed and built by amateur, recently graduated engineers.
+The goal of this project is to demonstrate that both high resolution and high sampling rates can be achieved in a compact, affordable system.
 While a moderate amount of theoretical information explaining how a DAC-amplifier system functions is available online, practical guidance regarding component selection, layout considerations, IC integration, and signal-path design remains limited.
 This project therefore also aims to serve as a technical resource for future designers interested in high-fidelity audio systems, reducing the barrier to entry and simplifying the development process.

 ###  1.2 Project Goals

 The primary goal of this project is to design, implement, and test a compact, high-fidelity DAC-amplifier that is cost-effective relative to comparable commercial products.
 The system will convert digital audio data into a clean, low-noise analog output and will support a wide range of headphones and IEM's with impedances between 10 Ω and 300 Ω. All operation will be powered exclusively through a USB-C 2.0 interface, eliminating the need for any external power supply, and output to a 3.5mm balanced jack. <br> <br>

-The following should be met:
+The following requrements should be met:
-* 32-bit resolution
+* 24-bit resolution at a 192kHz sampling rate
-* 796kHz sampling rate
+  * reasonable spec for "Hi-Fi".
+Higher is better.
 * USB-C Input
 * 3.5mm balanced output
 * 10Ω to 300Ω capable headphone interfacing
-* Adjustable gain for headphones/IEM's
+* Adjustable gain for a variety of headphone / IEM models

 ###  1.3 Scope of Work